reinhart1010/reinhart1010.github.io/_posts/2021/2021-02-23-introducing-podsppse.md

 > + [**POSSE** (Publish on your Own Site, Syndicate Elsewhere)](https://indieweb.org/POSSE) is a content syndication strategy where every single content are posted directly into the user's own website (as a personal silo), before publishing links or copies into third party silos
 > + [**PESETAS** (Publish Elsewhere, Syndicate Everything To A Silo)](https://indieweb.org/PESETAS) is a content syndication strategy where every single content are posted on external silos, syndicated into a specific external silo to be featured on the user's own website (e.g. via Medium or Tumblr's RSS feeds)
 > + [**PESOS** (Publish Elsewhere, Syndicate on your Own Site)](https://indieweb.org/PESOS) is a content syndication strategy where every single content are posted on external silos, then syndicated into the user's own website
+> + [**PASTA** (Publish Anywhere, Save To Archive)](https://indieweb.org/PASTA) is a content syndication strategy where every single content are posted on any silos, then saved into a personal archive
 > + [**Fediverse**](https://en.wikipedia.org/wiki/Fediverse): A network of interconnected (federated) and intercommunicated social network services, in which popular examples include Mastodon, Diaspora*, Matrix.org and GNU Social

-**PODSPPSE** is a modification of **POSSE** in which the ~~master~~ main copies of posts are published in own site, where only a selection of these posts are published or syndicated elsewhere.
+**PODSPPSE** is a hybrid between **POSSE** and **PASTA** in which the ~~master~~ main copies of posts are published in own site, where only a selection of these posts are published or syndicated elsewhere.
 This site is indeed decentralized since it is available on 2 different URLs:

 + <https://reinhart1010.github.io> (Powered by GitHub Pages), and
 + <https://reinhart1010.gitlab.io> (Powered by GitLab Pages).